Hong Liangji

-Hong Liangji (洪亮吉 (Hóng Liàngjí, Hung Liang-chi), 1746–1809), courtesy names Junzhi (君直) and Zhicun (稚存), was a Chinese scholar, statesman, political theorist, and philosopher.
-He was most famous for his critical essay to the Jiaqing Emperor, which resulted in his banishment to Yili in Xinjiang.
+Hong Liangji (洪亮吉 (Hóng Liàngjí, Hung Liang-chi), 1746–1809), courtesy names Junzhi (君直) and Zhicun (稚存), was a Qing Chinese scholar, statesman, political theorist, and philosopher.
+He was most famous for his critical essay to the Qianlong Emperor, which resulted in his banishment to Yili in Xinjiang.
 In modern times, he is best remembered for his essay Zhi Ping Pian (治平篇, "On Governance and Well-being of the Empire") on population growth and its sociopolitical consequence, in which he raised many of the same issues that were raised by Malthus writing during the same period in England.

 Life

-Hong was born in Changzhou and was relatively slow in his accomplishment of the rank of jinshi, which he finally attained at the age of 44.
-He held minor government posts up until his criticism of the Jiaqing Emperor in the early nineteenth century which focused on the emperor's failure to weed out corrupt officials like Heshen or reform the bureaucracy that had allowed Heshen to secure power.
-Although well-intentioned and meant to serve as a call to action, the punishment for his transgression was originally decapitation, and subsequently lessened to banishment.
-Later, the emperor once more commuted Hong's sentence and pardoned him completely in hopes of ending a drought.
+Hong was born in Changzhou and accomplished of the rank of jinshi, which he at the age of 44.
+He held minor government posts up until his criticism of the Qianlong Emperor in the early nineteenth century which focused on the emperor's failure to weed out corrupt officials like Heshen or reform the bureaucracy that had allowed Heshen to secure power.
+Although well-intentioned and meant to serve as a call to action, the punishment for his transgression was originally decapitation, and subsequently lessened to banishment to Ili by the successive Jiaqing Emperor.
+Later, the emperor once more commuted Hong's sentence and pardoned him completely in 1800.